chunsu/EDA/README.md

 # Exploratory Data Analysis Week1 Assignment

+## Repositary
+There should be four PNG files and four R code files, a total of eight files in the top-level folder of the repo

 ## Dataset
 the “Individual household electric power consumption Data Set” [20Mb] which made available on the course web site: https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip